There was no more I could do until I heard word from Kettie.

 They was putting me to the test!

-“We heared that name in the shop,” sayt Stealer.
+“We heard that name in the shop,” sayt Stealer.
 “Tell us more.”

 I sayt, “See HIS, set large to make all believe this work is his alone?”

-I read out that it was a True Chronicle Historie of a King and his daughters.
-Then I sayt, “There’s more here that’s writ small to signify it’s not true.
+I told them it was a True Chronicle Historie of a King and his daughters.
+Then I sayt, “There’s more here that’s writ small to signify that it’s not true.
 ‘Tis a play.”